-Onsite Monitoring: The results of the NO2 and PM10 concentrations using the online analyser indicate concentrations are below the relevant annual limit value of $40\mu g/m^3$ and within the allowed criteria of short-term limit values.
-However, the increase levels of NO2 are directly related to the construction activity on the North Apron.
+Onsite Monitoring: The results of the NO2 and PM10 concentrations using the online analyser indicate concentrations are below the relevant annual limit value of 40μg/m3 and within the allowed criteria of short-term limit values.
+However, the increase levels of NO2 are directly related to the nearby construction activity on the North Apron, which has compromised recent results.
+Therefore, the continuous on-site monitoring station was relocated to a nearby location in September 2019; it has been moved approximately 200 metres from the original location to Castlemoate House and is still within the DAP boundary.
+Results from Q4 onwards will reflect this relocation.